 The Provincial Immigration Programs Act (Act) and the Provincial Immigration Programs Regulation (Regulation) govern the provincial administration of the BC PNP.

 Overview of Skills Immigration, including Express Entry BC (EEBC)

-BC PNP Skills Immigration (SI), including the Express Entry BC (EEBC) option, is for workers and recent graduates with the skills, education and experience that are needed in B.C.
+Skills Immigration is for workers with the skills, education and experience that are needed in B.C.